-Claim: A soldier returning from deployment discovers his wife has died during his absence, and their children have starved to death.
+A soldier returning from deployment discovered his wife had died during his absence, and their children had starved to death.

-Origins: This harrowing tale of a father's anguished discovery travels in military circles, where it serves to express one of the greatest fears experienced by those separated from their loved ones by postings to distant lands.
-The dread of all parents that they might not be present when their children need them most is given voice in this legend about a serviceman's horrifying homecoming from an absence that inadvertently escalated a tragedy and provided a cause for lifelong guilt.
+The harrowing tale of a military father’s anguished discovery (as reproduced in the examples above) travels in military circles, where it serves to express one of the greatest fears experienced by those separated from their loved ones by postings to distant lands.
+The dread of all parents that they might not be present when their children need them most is given voice in this legend about a serviceman’s horrifying homecoming from an absence that inadvertently escalated a tragedy and provided a cause for lifelong guilt.

 Although we don’t know whether the incident was the basis for commonly circulated form of this legend, it is true that 24-year-old Sgt.
 Gregory Voelcker of the U.S. Air Force, who was stationed at Britain’s Royal Air Force (RAF) Mildenhall base, returned home from a temporary duty assignment in Greece in June 1991 to discover his wife and children dead in their home.
 Autopsies of the deceased revealed Lorraine Voelcker (27) had died of natural causes, while the couple’s two children (two-year-old Galen and 16-month-old Elizabeth) had perished of dehydration, likely ten days after their mother had passed away.